Animal Science BSc Honours

 Study at the cutting edge

 Our curriculum is shaped by the discoveries of the University's specialist Animal Science research group.
-They have particular expertise in the assessment of animal welfare and development of sustainable systems of livestock production.
+They have particular expertise in the assessment of animal welfare and the development of sustainable systems of livestock production.

-You will study modules designed around the latest research discoveries of our staff, meaning you will be learning at the cutting-edge of the discipline.
+You will study modules designed around the latest research discoveries of our staff, meaning you will be learning at the cutting edge of the discipline.

 As the degree progresses, you can tailor it to your own animal interests, specialising in either companion animals (including cats, dogs, horses and other less common pet species) or farm animals (including cattle, sheep, pigs and poultry).
 However, you will also maintain some study of the other animal grouping.